dymayday/fluffy-penguin/README.md

 ## About

-This library use Evolutionary algorithm ([EA](https://en.wikipedia.org/wiki/Evolutionary_algorithm)) to automatically evolve the topology of the artificial neural networks of each individual in a population.
+This library use Evolutionary algorithms ([EA](https://en.wikipedia.org/wiki/Evolutionary_algorithm)) to automatically evolve the topology of the artificial neural networks of each individual in a population.

 ## Requirements